Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 This is a step-by-step guide to generating dungeons in Python.
 If you are not a programmer, you may be interested in reading [how to design a dungeon]{post:@choose-nearest-language:how-to-design-a-dungeon}.

-For a few evenings I checked the idea of generating space bases.
+I spent a few evenings testing the idea of generating space bases..
 The space base didn't work out, but the result looks like a good dungeon.
-Since I went from simple to complex and didn't use rocket science, I rewrote the code into a tutorial on generating dungeons in Python.
+Since I went from simple to complex and didn't use rocket science, I converted the code into a tutorial on generating dungeons in Python.

-At the finish line, we will have a dungeon generator with the following properties:
+By the end of this tutorial, we will have a dungeon generator with the following features:

 - The rooms will be connected by corridors.
 - The dungeon will have the shape of a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)).
 Adding cycles will be elementary, but I'll leave it as homework.